zooko/smalloc/README.md

 to me.)

-If all of the slabs you could overflow to are full, then fall back to using the system allocator (e.g. `mmap()`) to request more memory from the operating system and return the pointer to that.
+If all of the slabs you could overflow to are full, then fall back to using the system allocator to request more memory from the operating system and return the pointer to that.

 ## The Nitty-Gritty